As Rosalyn Carter famously said:

 While PlaneTree Health Library strives to guide you to reliable, valid, up-to-date information, every person's situation is unique.
 Be sure to discuss information gathered from these resources with your health care providers to see if it is appropriate.
 Health and medical information accessed through these websites is not intended to substitute for or to replace the advice or instruction of a health care professional.
 Likewise, legal and financial information is provided for educational purposes only.
 These webpages are no substitute for professional legal, financial, or social work advice.

 PlaneTree Health Library is not responsible for the content on websites accessed from our site.
-Each originating organization has sole responsibility for its web pages/ Our intention is to provide patients, their families, and caregivers with trustworthy intofmation to help them make informed decisions.
+Each originating organization has sole responsibility for its web pages.
+Our intention is to provide patients, their families, and caregivers with trustworthy information to help them make informed decisions.